sappy-69/Nuvio-Wiki/docs/installation/android-tv.md

         - Select the URL/Search box on the Home tab, type your code exactly: 1456465
     - The Downloader app will redirect and automatically download the Nuvio TV APK.
 When the         prompt appears, click Install.
 Once finished, select Done (instead of Open).
     - Finally, hit Delete twice in the Downloader app to remove the setup file and save your         TV's storage space.

 2.**Option 2**
     - Open a web browser on your smartphone, obtain the latest [TV APK from Nuvio's official Github](https://github.com/NuvioMedia/NuvioTV/releases/tag/0.7.6-beta).

+>[!NOTE]
+>It is recommened to download the universal release

     It is recommened you download the universal version.
     - Open the Google Play Store on both your phone and your Android TV.
 Search for and install the app Send files to TV on both devices.
     - Enable unknown sources using the above steps in Option 1.
     - Ensure your phone and TV are on the same Wi-Fi network.
 Open Send files to TV on your TV and select Receive.